Approximate tensorization of the relative entropy for noncommuting conditional expectations: Weak approximate tensorization of the relative entropy

 Moreover, since $\tr[M]\neq 1$ in general, from the non-negativity of the relative entropy of two states it follows that:

-In the next step, we bound the error term making use of \cite[Theorem 7]{Lieb1973} and \cite[Lemma 3.4]{Sutter2017}, concerning Lieb's extension of Golden-Thompson inequality and Sutter, Berta and Tomamichel's rotated expression for Lieb's pseudo-inversion operator using multivariate trace inequalities, respectively: applying Lieb's theorem to inequality (\ref{eq:step-31}), we have:
+In the next step, we bound the error term making use of \cite[Theorem 7]{Lieb1973} and \cite[Lemma 3.4]{Sutter2017}, concerning Lieb's extension of Golden-Thompson inequality and Sutter, Berta and Tomamichel's rotated expression for Lieb's pseudo-inversion operator using multivariate trace inequalities, respectively: Let us recall that Theorem 7 of \cite{Lieb1973} states that for observables $f, g$ and $h$, we have

-where $\mathcal T_{\rho_\cM} $ is given by:
+where $\mathcal T_{f} $ is given by: